SamuelSfeir/TrybeTunes/README.md

 # Trybe Tunes

 ## Description
-This is a project where it allows users to search and discover their favorite music.
+This is a project where it allows users to search and discover their favorite music in a dynamic way

 ## Online Access
 You can try the project online [by clicking here](https://trybe-tunes-samuelsfeirs-projects.vercel.app/).